beagleboard/beaglebone-ai-64/tisdk/README.md

 Power the board with the USER button pressed and the freshly programmed uSD card.
 After about 30 seconds, the LEDs should start lighting up in a sweeping pattern.
 Wait for the flashing to complete (LEDs stop flashing).

+Remove uSD and reboot the board.
+You'll be running off the eMMC (16GB).

 On x86 configure Docker:

 ```